pi-base/data/spaces/weak-parallel-line-topology/properties/scattered.md

   - doi: 10.1007/978-1-4612-6290-9_6
     name: Counterexamples in Topology
 ---
-all the basis elements are dense-in-themselves
+All the basis elements are dense-in-themselves.

 See item #7 for space #95 in {{doi:10.1007/978-1-4612-6290-9_6}}.